"What Do You Mean By 'Primordial Mother'?"

 "Hanuman is one of the seven Chiranjivis.
 He was the only learned scholar who knew the nine Vyakaranas.
 He learnt the Sastras from the sun-god.
 He was the wisest of the wise, strongest of the strong and bravest of the brave.
 He was the Sakti of Rudra.
 He who meditates on him and repeats his name attains power, strength, glory, prosperity and success in life.
 He is worshipped in all parts of India, particularly in Maharashtra.

 He was born at the most auspicious hour of the morning of the 8th of the Lunar month, Chaitra, at 4 o'clock on the most blessed day, Tuesday.
 He had the power to assume any form he liked; to swell his body to an enormous extent and to reduce it to the length of a thumb.
 His strength was superhuman.
 He was the terror of Rakshasas.
 He was well versed in the four Vedas and other sacred books.
 His valour, wisdom, knowledge of the scriptures and superhuman strength attracted everybody who came near him.
-He had extraordinary skill in warfare."
-3
+He had extraordinary skill in warfare.”3

 Kash had actually said that Shri Hanuman was flying around in the air as if He had wings.
 The conditioned mind of his father, having seen drawings of winged Christian angels, thought he meant that Shri Hanuman had wings and wrote so.
-Later Kash clarified that Shri Hanuman had no wings but still could fly and hover around.
+Later Kash clarified that Shri Hanuman had no wings but could still fly and hover around.
 (This fact was later corroborated by his brother Arwinder who, among other feats, witnessed a wingless Shri Hanuman flying and hovering around in the air.)

-This misconception of angels requiring bird-like wings to fly has the apparent influence of ancient Near Eastern religions; for example the winged spirits of Mesopotamian belief.
+This misconception of the angels requiring bird-like wings to fly has the apparent influence of the ancient Near Eastern religions; for example the winged spirits of Mesopotamian belief.
 In all of his mystical journeys into his Sahasrara Kash has never seen anyone having wings.

 Shri Vishnu reclining on his Serpent